SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Patrol(MoveMode):
 ```

-Lets player set two or more waypoints that the game enity will follow.
+Lets player set two or more waypoints that the game entity will follow.
 Stances from `GameEntityStance` ability are considered during movement.

 ## aux.patch.Patch